Italy Digital Nomad Visa Guide (2024)

 Who is eligible to apply for Italy’s digital nomad visa?

-The Italy digital nomad visa targets non-EU professionals who work remotely using the Internet and other technological tools.
+The Italy digital nomad visa targets highly skilled non-EU professionals who work remotely using the Internet and other technological tools.

-The Italy digital nomad visa applications will be open for applicants who meet the following criteria:
+The Italy digital nomad visa application is open for applicants who meet the following criteria:

-• Professionals who carry out highly qualified work activities,
+• Professionals who carry out highly qualified work activities (aka “highly-skilled” professionals),

 What documents do you need to apply for Italy’s digital nomad visa?

-Detailed official requirements for applying for Italy’s digital nomad visa are still to be defined and announced.
+After a long wait, detailed official requirements for applying for Italy’s digital nomad visa have been defined and announced.

 One significant benefit of the Italian digital nomad visa is that applicants are exempted from having to obtain the “nulla osta” document — a work authorization for non-EU nationals issued by Italian immigration authorities.